jacksleight/statamic-memberbox/README.md

     - 'create members'
 ```

+Changing member passwords and deleting members is currently restricted to users with the `change passwords` and `delete users` permissions.

 ## Restricting Content

 To control which content is restricted to members you can use the `{{ members }}` tags.
 Here are some examples: